listeningtoclimatechange/listeningtoclimatechange.github.io/_notes/publications.md

 ---

 ### Papers
-Panourgia, E-I. (forthcoming) 'Shaping sounds of future environments', in E.-K. Matthews, J. Burry, and M. Burry (eds) *The Routledge Companion to the Sound of Space*.
+Panourgia, E-I. (forthcoming) 'Shaping sounds of future environments', in E.-K. Matthews, J. Burry and M. Burry (eds) *The Routledge Companion to the Sound of Space*.
 London: Routledge.

 Panourgia, E-I., Usabaev, B. and Brennecke, A. (forthcoming) 'ClimaSynth: Enhancing Environmental Perception through Climate Change Sonic Interaction', *NIME'24: New Interfaces for Musical Expression*.
 Utrecht, 4-6 September 2024.